railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 	This function can also be used by ISO 9001-certified companies, to measure customer satisfaction.
 	OpenERP also allows you to create your own surveys.

-The `Task Stages` tab allows you to define stages thath help you dividing your tasks.
+The `Task Stages` tab allows you to define stages that help you divide your tasks.
 You can add a sequence number to set the stage order, allowing you to prioritize your task work, i.e. first you will have the Specification stage and then Development.

-Managing tasks
+Managing Tasks
 --------------

 Once a project has been defined, you can enter the tasks to be executed.
 You have two possibilities for this: